Read time: 5 minutes

 Introducing more crop and herbicide diversity into the farming system generated a higher average net margin over three years while reducing the seedbank from 1864 plants per m2 to 351 plants per m2 in just 24 months.
 Following the wet 2016 season, with a soft late finish, three years of the diverse strategy (which included a double break) reduced the ryegrass seed bank by 70% compared to the aggressive (high input) strategy (145 cf 573 seeds/m2), while the conservative (low input) strategy increased the seedbank by 600% to above 4000 seeds/m2.

-“Crop sequence is an effective way to manage weeds, improve profit and manage stubble residues in southern grain farming systems, with or without livestock,” says Mr Swan.
+“Crop sequence is an effective way to manage weeds, improve profit and manage stubble residues in southern grain farming systems, with or without livestock,” says Tony.

-Short answer: In our experiment, after 3 years ARG seed numbers were generally lower when crops were sown with a tine seeder.
+In our experiment, after three years, ARG seed numbers were generally lower when crops were sown with a tine seeder.

-What options do I have if stubble is too thick to sow through?
+What options do I have if the stubble is too thick to sow through?

-Short answer: Reduce stubble load by grazing, baling, mulching, incorporating with nutrients, or use a strategic late burn.
+Reduce stubble load by grazing, baling, mulching, incorporating with nutrients or lime, or using a strategic late burn.

-Longer answer: Tine seeding systems will struggle to establish crops into large stubble loads >6 t/ha.
+Tine seeding systems will struggle to establish crops through large stubble loads >6 t/ha.
 While disc seeders may penetrate the stubble more easily and plant crop seeds into high stubble loads, patchy crop establishment and ineffective herbicide application can result in any seeding system sown into high stubble loads.
 Retaining stubble, with all its benefits, should not be allowed to compromise effective weed control.
-Mulching, incorporation and grazing all potentially retain more nutrients in situ however mulching or incorporation are likely to lead to nutrient tie-up in the soil unless additional nutrients are added.
+Mulching, incorporation and grazing all potentially retain more nutrients in situ, however, mulching or incorporation are likely to lead to nutrient tie-up in the soil unless additional nutrients are added.

 Grazing and late burning both improve in-crop nitrogen availability, and often the yield of the following crop.
 It is not recommended to grow wheat after wheat unless the stubble from the first wheat crop is burnt or grazed, or supplementary nitrogen is applied to offset N immobilisation.
 To try and avoid burning at all costs, the best option is to sow a diverse crop sequence and use the legume crop to reduce the cereal stubble.